 While the immediate focus for wealth managers might be on business retention, building capabilities – both now and in anticipation of recovery – may pave the way to future opportunities and new revenue streams.
-Successful firms will be those that can harmonise with their ecosystem to quickly meet high net-worth clients’ demand for easy-to-access personalised information and tailored investment strategies.
+Successful firms will be those that can harmonize with their ecosystem to quickly meet high net-worth clients’ demand for easy-to-access personalized information and tailored investment strategies.

 For more report content, please join The World Wealth Report 2020 LinkedIn Live event presented by Capgemini and The Rudin Group on Thursday, July 9th at 10am EDT.

 The World Wealth Report 2020 covers 71 countries, accounting for more than 98% of global gross national income and 99% of world stock market capitalization.
 The Capgemini 2020 Global HNW Insights Survey queried more than 2,500 HNWIs across 21 major wealth markets in North America, Latin America, Europe, and the Asia-Pacific region.
 The survey was conducted in January and February 2020 and as such, the survey results do not account for the impact of the COVID-19 crisis.